NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 ```
 Great news: the derivation built successfully!

-The console output shows that `configure` was called, which produced a `Makefile` that was then used to build the project; it wasn't necessary to write any build instructions in this case, because the `stdenv` build system is based on `autoconf`, which automatically detected the structure of the project directory.
+The console output shows that `configure` was called, which produced a `Makefile` that was then used to build the project.
+It wasn't necessary to write any build instructions in this case because the `stdenv` build system is based on `autoconf`, which automatically detected the structure of the project directory.

 ### Build Result
 Check your working directory for the result: